-If you share a love for good food alongside some vibrant city sights, one of the Vancouver neighborhoods you should not miss on your bucket list is Main Street Mount Pleasant.
-It’s Vancouver’s oldest neighborhood outside downtown.
+If you share a love for good food alongside some vibrant city sights, one of the Vancouver neighbourhoods you should not miss on your bucket list is Main Street Mount Pleasant.
+It’s Vancouver’s oldest neighbourhood outside downtown.

 The area is populated with extraordinary places where you can sit for fine dining or just munch a cake and take a rest after all that artisanal and vintage shopping you can do around here.
 You’ll also appreciate Mount Pleasant for its radiant, hipster-y vibe, with murals by local artists splashed all around the block and its array of unique antique and small artisan shops, heritage buildings, artistic residencies or arts-focused festivities.
 You’ll love it here if you are into arts and culture, and you’ll love it here also if you are into architecture and design.

-To help you explore this Vancouver neighborhood, our team has handpicked a list of places that are locals’ favourites and are worth your visit at least once.
+To help you explore this Vancouver neighbourhood, our team has handpicked a list of places that are locals’ favourites and are worth your visit at least once.